 Kitty Crenshaw has had the privilege of being mentored by Betty Skinner for more than fifty years.
 She is a mother of two, grandmother of two, and has been married to Ander for almost fifty years.
 For most of her life Kitty has been immersed in the world of politics as the daughter of a politician and as Ander’s partner when he served in the Florida Senate and then in the United States Congress.
 He is now back in the world of business, so she has more time to spend writing.
 She has been involved in numerous civic and charitable organizations over the years with a very special interest in Hospice and the Crohn’s and Colitis Foundation.
 She coauthored The Hidden Life: Revelations from a Holy Journey in 2006 and The Hidden Life Awakened in 2016 with Cathy.
 She and Ander live in Jacksonville, Florida.

 Dr. Cathy Snapp has had the privilege of being mentored by Betty Skinner for more than thirty years.
-She is the Chief Behavioral Health Officer for AHNP (Apollo Health New Practices) and Clinical Assistant Professor of Family Medicine at Florida State University College of Medicine.
-Before joining the company, she spent fourteen years in academic medicine developing graduate medical curricula, training programs, and patient behavior change models by implementing a ‘functional medicine’ systems lens to the teaching of family medicine residents, faculty, medical students, health educators, physician extenders and their patients.
-As long-time Director of Behavioral Health at the Tallahassee Memorial Healthcare Family Medicine Residency Program, she and Dr. Ruth DeBusk were awarded over $8 million in grants for their pioneering work in developing an innovative root-cause, systems biological approach to the integration of behavioral medical health and clinical intervention in the management and prevention off chronic disease.
+Clinical Assistant Professor of Family Medicine at Florida State University College of Medicine, she has spent fourteen years in academic medicine developing graduate medical curricula, training programs, and patient behavior change models by implementing a ‘functional medicine’ systems lens in the teaching of family medicine residents, faculty, health educators, physician extenders and their patients.
+When she served as Director of Behavioral Health at the Tallahassee Memorial Healthcare Family Medicine Residency Program, her team was awarded over $8 million in grants for their pioneering work in developing an innovative root-cause, systems biological approach to the integration of behavioral medical health and clinical intervention in the management and prevention off chronic disease.
 They have successfully piloted their work in academic residency programs, colleges of medicine, hospital systems and in community health settings throughout the U.S. She is the coauthor, with Kitty Crenshaw, of The Hidden Life: Revelations from a Holy Journey and The Hidden Life Awakened.
-She lives in Tallahassee, Florida.
+Cathy lives in Tallahassee, Florida.